15-Minute Stress Reset That Actually Works (Neuroscientist-Approved)

 This explains why burnout creates both emotional exhaustion and reduced cognitive performance.
 The 15-Minute Reset Ritual directly targets these neurological patterns by activating the parasympathetic nervous system (rest and digest mode) and temporarily interrupting the stress-response cycle.
 While brief interventions can't reverse chronic burnout alone, neuroscience confirms that consistent pattern interruptions can gradually help rewire stress response pathways.

-After ritual: Re-rate and track patterns in spreadsheet or journal for personalized burnout profile data
+After ritual: Re-rate and track patterns in a spreadsheet or journal for personalized burnout profile data

 The 4-7-8 Breathing Technique: The Reset Ritual's Neurological Foundation